x0000000001/Advent-of-code/README.md

 ## My plan for 2022

 A mix of python, go, rust and typescript.
-When coding in python, I will aim to do [golfing](https://fr.wikipedia.org/wiki/Code_golf).
+When coding in python, I like to do [golfing](https://fr.wikipedia.org/wiki/Code_golf).

 ## Which year in which language ?